Career Timeline of Simone Biles: Major Achievements and Milestones

 In July 2024, Simone Biles was awarded the Best Comeback Athlete ESPY Award.

-In 2024, ahead of the Paris Olympics, Simone Biles submitted a new skill for the code of points for the uneven bars, a Weiler kip with 1.5 pirouette, potentially making her the only female gymnast with a skill named on every apparatus, although she did not ultimately compete the skill.
+Ahead of the 2024 Paris Olympics, Simone Biles submitted a new skill for the code of points for the uneven bars, a Weiler kip with 1.5 pirouette.
+This would have made her the only female gymnast to have a skill named on every apparatus.